 Frequency needs water

 Water is a perfect carrier and recorder of frequency.
-In fact, it’s the only substance on earth that can transmit its frequency to everything that comes into contact with it.
+In fact, it’s the only substance on earth that can transmit a frequency it's carrying to everything that comes into contact with it.
 Recent research confirms water’s ability to bridge energetic and physical worlds by accumulating and transferring vibrational patterns and information.
 So it just makes sense that God needed to overwrite the intervening broken pattern that resulted in chaos and darkness in order to restore the planet to His original intent.

 Here in essence-making land, I use the same process but add the frequency of flowers.
 I carefully choose the flowers that I add to water then I pray over the composition and leave it for the Spirit to hover over.
 That is, I leave the mixture completely untouched until I literally see light, and see that the light is good.
 In this careful, conscientious, prayerful way; the flower essences I create are both natural and supernatural.